-Providers employing teleservice delivery will be guided by Policy and will continue to follow all service protocols and report any concerns they have to the Case/Resource Manager and make any appropriate incident reports.
-The provider delivering services remotely will be responsible for using an approved delivery platform that the client is able and willing to use and will provide basic technical assistance as necessary during their service delivery (device on and off, volume control, etc.).
-If a client is unable to use technology for teleservice delivery, then in person service delivery would be the appropriate service delivery mechanism for the client and this would be discussed during the person-centered planning meeting.
+The provider delivering services remotely will be responsible for using an approved delivery platform that the client is able and willing to use and will provide basic technical assistance as necessary during the course of their service delivery (device on and off, volume control, etc.).
+If a client is unable to use technology for remote service delivery, then in person service delivery would be the appropriate service delivery mechanism for the client and this would be discussed during the person-centered planning meeting.